COGGESHALL ABBEY

 The convent of Coggeshall’s new abbey first assembled on the banks of the Blackwater on 3rd August 1140 when the monumental task of building an abbey got underway.
 These first monks, just twelve in total, were from the Savigniac Order and had come from the mother house in France.
 Some 27 years later and then under the Cistercian order, the church was complete and on 15th August 1167 the bishop of London dedicated the high altar to St. Mary and St. John the Baptist.

-The land for the abbey and the substantial estate to support it, amounting eventually to some 50,000 acres, had been given by the wife of King Stephen.
-Queen Matilda of Boulogne.
+The land for the abbey and the substantial estate to support it, amounting eventually to some 50,000 acres, had been given by the wife of King Stephen, Queen Matilda of Boulogne.

 The abbey complex was built in a quiet spot by the river exactly as was required by the order.
 The church was large and it’s interior would have been very austere and unpretentious.
 As well as the church there was a Cloister enclosed by various buildings including the Chapter House, Refectory, Library, Dormitory or Dortor and Infirmary.
 Adjoining them were the Frater House or Great Parlour, the Abbot’s Lodgings and the Hospitium or Guest House.